 It takes skills and patience to make this dish and Thai women are known for being experts in making good and delicious Com Lam.
 The secret, they say, is in ensuring careful and proper rotation during the grilling process.
 Failure may result in pulpous and low-quality dish.

 When the rice is cooked, the bamboo’s singed skin is removed and only the thin cover is left – which will be peeled off anyway before you take a bite.
 Com Lam is a combination of taste and aroma that would surely make anyone fall in love with the dish.
 Just imagine the special aromatic blend of banana leaves, fresh bamboo and sticky rice combined with a fusion of great flavors of coconut, sesame, rice and bamboo.
 A serving of Com Lam is best enjoyed with the local straw or rice wine (ruou can) and grilled meat.

-The Ga Doi is a chicken that is not raised the normal or industrial way.
+The Ga Doi is a chicken that is not raised in the normal or industrial way.
 It is a free-run kind of chicken, meaning they are raised in big scale and let loose on the hill to hunt for their own food.
 Since these chickens are not fed like regular farm-raised chicken, they are small in size and lighter in weight.
 Their meat though is very fragrant, tough and has a really nice flavor.
 The Ga Doi chicken can cost between $15 and $25.

 Once the chicken has been dressed and cleaned, marinating it in mac ken is the next process.
 Mac ken is a type of seasoning that enhances the meat flavor.
 The chicken is usually steamed along lime leaf or cooked over smokeless charcoal.